-Kamila Valieva, the sensation of Beijing 2022 and the shadow of doping
+Kamila Valieva, the sensation of Beijing under the shadow of doping

-The doping shadow that has hung over Russians since Sochi 2014 now hangs over the new ice figure skating sensation.
+The doping shadow that has hung over Russians since Sochi 2014 now hangs over its new ice skating sensation.

 MORE IN THIS SECTION

-The Kremlin spokesman, Dmitry Peskov, assured that the reports had been fired without any type of verified information about a possible doping case of the 15-year-old figure skater who recently dazzled the world with a tremendous quadruple jump, the first in history of the winter olympics.
-Thanks to her unforgettable performance, her team won the gold medal, on a podium completed by the United States and Japan.
+Kremlin spokesman, Dmitry Peskov, assured that recent reports had been filed without any type of verified information about a possible doping case against 15-year-old figure skater Kamila Valieva, who recently dazzled the world with a tremendous quadruple jump — the first in history of the Winter Olympics.

+Thanks to her unforgettable performance, her team won the gold medal on a podium completed by the United States and Japan.

 Russian figure skater performs the first quadruple jump in Olympics history